meettyj/Tobacco-on-Twitter/log.md

 P.S.
 We can get 0.83 F1 score and 0.84 AUC score by directly testing performance of initial model (SVM) on first Person Level dataset before re-training.
 Just for recording.

 ## Behavior Level (current, looking, reflecting)
+Conclusion: The performance of initial model is not too well. try grid search.
 ### LR

 - Paper: [0.72, 0.64, 0.53] in F1, [0.81, 0.79, 0.77] in AUC
 - Initial model in Testing set:  [0.69, 0.57, 0.40] in F1, [0.75, 0.79, 0.75] in AUC
 - Reconstructed model in Testing set: